BrijeshKarra/SQL_PROJECT/README.md

  # Introduction
- This project revolves around the DATA JOBS MARKET and involves analysis resulting in writing queries to answer questions related to top paying jobs, skills in high demand and much more, with main focus on DATA ANALYST JOBS.
+ This project involves working with DATA JOBS MARKET, analysing the data using SQL queries to identify top paying jobs, top skills in high demand and much more, with main focus on DATA ANALYST JOBS.

  To check the SQL queries go to [project_sql Folder](/project_sql/)

  # Background
- Given this is my first SQL project ever, I wanted it to be related to my actual goal, which is to become  a data analyst.
+ This was my first SQL project ever.
+I wanted it to be related to my actual goal, which is to become  a data analyst, hence, the analysis revolved around data analyst roles.
  The Data used in the course is based on the online course [SQL for Data Analytics](https://www.lukebarousse.com/sql) by [Luke Barousse](https://github.com/lukebarousse).

  **The main task of the Project was to analyze the Data Jobs Market, specifically the Data Analyst Jobs.
 This was achieved by making SQL queries to answer the following questions:**